Can women fast? Or is it – as many people still claim – somehow dangerous for them?

 Nothing is further from the truth.
 There are hundreds of studies spanning over 100 years and clinical experience spanning 5,000 years that point to the fact that women and men respond more or less equally except in the underweight situation.

 This is an easy problem.
 Should anybody who is seriously underweight, fast?
 Uh, no. You don’t have to be a genius to figure that out yourself.
-If you are severely underweight and fast, you could become infertile, yes.
+If you are malnourished or underweight and fast, you could become infertile, yes.

 Consider the past 2,000 years of human history.
 Are Muslim women ‘exempt’ from fasting?
 Are Buddhist women ‘exempt’ from fasting?
 Are Catholic women ‘exempt’ from fasting?
 No. So we have millions of person-years of practical experience with women and fasting.
 And there are no problems in 99.9% of cases.